 Applying for a job at the Council

 Your application form plays an important part of your selection.
 The completed form is the only basis we have to consider your initial suitability for the post.
-The following advice should help you to complete the application form - either on paper or online - as effectively as possible.
+The following advice should help you to complete the application form as effectively as possible.

 - Study the person specification carefully.
 This outlines the type and range of skills/experience etc. that ideally we would like the candidate to possess or have the potential to develop.
 Use this as a guide and nothing more.